iov-one/iov-core/docs/ROADMAP.md

 - [ ] Integrate this with tendermint rpc to produce secure query
 - [ ] Use Secure Queries to query BNS chain, provide a "root of trust" header in the app
 - TODO....

-## Enhancement: Ethereum Proxy

-- [ ] Create example contract to provide support for swap and name service on Ethereum
-- [ ] Add `meta-codec` to create Ethereum transactions for the contract
-- [ ] Add definition files for 2 testnets and mainnet
-- [ ] Add `bcp-proxy` support to provide `bcp-basic` functionality using the chosen contracts
-- [ ] Add secp256k1 HD support to `keybase`
-- [ ] Sign Ethereum tx with same HD path as metamask.
-Importing mnemonic enables use in web4 and metamask
-- [ ] Verify we can use Ethereum chains just like Lisk or `bcp-demo` chain with same webapp, and switch between chains

 ## Enhancement: Electron App